-CODESRIA, the Council for the Development of social Sciences Research in Africa, was founded in 1973 with the combined aims of producing new social knowledge, bringing social knowledge to public issues, participating in the construction of African independence and development, combating “poverty, ignorance and disease” and contributing African perspectives to the understanding of global issues.
+NAI and CODESRIA has had a long and extensive cooperation within research ever since CODESRIA was founded in 1973.
+CODESRIA, the Council for the Development of social Sciences Research in Africa, was founded with the combined aims of producing new social knowledge, bringing social knowledge to public issues, participating in the construction of African independence and development, combating “poverty, ignorance and disease” and contributing African perspectives to the understanding of global issues.
 The headquarter is in Dakar, Sénegal.

+NAI became member of SANORD in 2010.
 The Southern African-Nordic Center is a partnership of higher education institutions from all the Nordic countries and southern Africa.
 Its primary aim is to promote multilateral research cooperation on matters of importance to the development of both regions.
-There are currently 25 members,

 More information at www.sanord.uwc.ac.za